-The next Higher Learning Commission (HLC) accreditation on-site review is set for February 25-26, 2019.
+The next Higher Learning Commission (HLC) accreditation on-site review is set for the 2024-25 School year.
 The college is on HLC’s Standard Pathway which is a 10-year cycle.
 There are two components within the Standard Pathway, quality assurance and institutional improvement.

 Years 1-3: The college prepares an Assurance filing including supporting evidence.